StephenB-24/NorthernBrightHealth/README.md

 <hr />
 Load the project up in Visual Studio.
 As a note, I used Visual Studio 2022 for this project.

-<b>The most important aspect of running this project to to make sure that the WebAPI and WebForms app are set as startup together.</b>
+<b>The most important aspect of running this project to to make sure that both the WebAPI and WebForms apps are set as startup together.</b>

 In order to do this, right click on the <b>solution</b> and setup multiple startup projects.
 Select both the WebAPI and the WebForms project as startups.